with

 I urge you to focus your attention on pre-fitting each strip.

 Test fit each strip.
 Totally clamp the strip in place BEFORE GLUING using spring clamps.
 If you cannot get the strip to fit in a test clamp up, it will not fit with force once you apply the glue.
-Dry fit, clamp, and use a heat gun to bend strips so they fit perfectly before applying glue.
+Dry fit, clamp, and use a heat gun to bend strips, so they fit perfectly without force before applying glue.
 This will reduce work on every future step.

 If you work to align your strips the surface will be nearly perfect and you will have less work smoothing the hull.